WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Approach

-The model approximates the score function $\nabla_{\bfZ} \log p(\bfZ)$ with a neural network $\bfs_\theta(\bfZ)$ learned through denoising score matching \cite{vincent2011connection, hyvarinen2005estimation}.
-A critical distinction in our approach, motivated by findings from \cite{sun2025noise}, is that we \textbf{do not} condition the network on the noise levels $k^t$.
-This forces the model to infer the noise levels (and thus the uncertainty) solely from the input state $\mathbf{Z}$, preventing over-reliance on explicit noise conditions.
-For more details see Appendix~\ref{app:sampling_details}.
+The UViT backbone $\hat{\mathbf{X}}_\theta(\mathbf{Z})$ is trained to reconstruct the clean sequence via denoising score matching~\citep{vincent2011connection, hyvarinen2005estimation}.
+A critical design choice, motivated by \citet{sun2025noise}, is that we do \emph{not} condition the network on the noise levels $k^t$.
+The model must therefore infer per-frame uncertainty solely from its noisy inputs, preventing over-reliance on explicit schedules and encouraging more robust representations.
+For training objective and noise schedule details see \cref{app:diffuion_forcing_details}.